 Each fall I make a big purchase of all of the natural remedies I use to keep my family healthy through the colder winter months here in Georgia.

-These are seriously my secret sauce for avoiding infection and therefore avoiding the doctor.
-As with any natural remedy, they need other action steps such as sufficient rest and sleep, excellent nutrition, and consistency with use. 🙂
+These are seriously my family’s secret sauce for prevention, quick healing, and avoiding the doctor since the birth of my first daughter in 2009.
+As with any natural remedy, they need other action steps such as sufficient rest and sleep, excellent nutrition, and consistency with use.
+But I bet you already knew that. 😀

 Update 4/1/15: You can read about our most recent homebirth experience with Samaritan Ministries HERE.